Ichino Yodokawa

 She was born on 1 April 1894.
 Her occupation is listed as housewife.
-Her family includes Tsune Murakami (mother), Kichitaro Yodogawa (husband), Fumie Hayashi (daughter; nee Fumie Yodogawa), Teruko Yodogawa (daughter), Setsuko Yodogawa (daughter), and Tomiye Yodogawa (daughter).
+Her surname also appears as Yodogawa in her casefile.
+Her family includes Tsune Murakami (mother), Kichitaro Yodokawa (husband), Fumie Hayashi (daughter; nee Fumie Yodokawa), Teruko Yodokawa (daughter), Setsuko Yodokawa (daughter), and Tomiye Yodokawa (daughter).
 Her home address is listed as Steveston, BC.
 She was forcibly uprooted to Kaslo, BC.

 Metadata